Jupiter Global Leaders Fund

 Responsible supply chain policy or theme

-Find funds that have policies or a theme that relates to the responsible management of supply chains.
+Has policies or a theme that relates to the responsible management of supply chains.
 These may relate to employment issues, notably people employed by their suppliers, as well as the sourcing of materials and products.
-See fund literature for further information.
 Banking & Financials

 Only invest in TCFD (ISSB) aligned banks / financial institutions